 The Lowcountry Local First Incubator Farm and Training Center is located on Walnut Hill Rd. on Johns Island, SC.
 The property has been divided into 1-2 acre lots for up to 6 farmers to receive business incubation as well as an area dedicated to hands-on education and training for apprentices, farmers, and the public.
 Read about the five farmers that have been selected for farm incubation below.

 Spade and Clover

-Two Acres of flowers, herbs, and vegetables managed by Andrew Werth and John Warren*, Spade and Clover grows heirloom varieties selected for their supreme taste and unique appearance.
+Two Acres of flowers, herbs, and vegetables managed by John Warren*, Spade and Clover grows heirloom varieties selected for their supreme taste and unique appearance.
 Werth and Warren use the complementary qualities of each plant as an alternative to herbicides, pesticides, and over fertilizing.
 The production methods include companion planting, cover cropping, and crop rotation.
 Buy a share in the season’s bounty by joining the Spade and Clover Club.
 As a member you receive a weekly share of vegetables, herbs, and flowers to complete your healthy diet.
 Weekly shares of 5-10 items are available for pickup starting February 13, 2013.
 By investing in your food supply, you reduce waste, avoid price gouging, and eat food grown in your backyard by your neighbors.
 Think outside the box store and connect with your local food source, Spade and Clover Gardens.

 Compost In My Shoe